Fedihosting-Foundation-Forks/fep/fep/8b32/fep-8b32.md

 ### Algorithms

-Implementers SHOULD pursue broad interoperability when choosing algorithms for integrity proofs.
+Implementers are expected to pursue broad interoperability when choosing algorithms for integrity proofs.

 [eddsa-jcs-2022][eddsa-jcs-2022] cryptosuite is RECOMMENDED: